fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Satan tempted Adam and Eve by whispering.
+> Satan tempted Adam and Eve by whispering.
 Adam and Hawwa disobeyed Allah and ate from the forbidden tree.
-They asked for forgiveness and Allah forgave them. and they were sent to live on the Earth.
+They asked for forgiveness and Allah forgave them.
+And they were sent to live on the Earth.

 In the Quran, the forbidden tree served as a test for Adam and Eve.
 Furthermore, God warned Adam and Eve that the devil was an enemy and that they should be on their guard.